turborat/shampoo/README.md

 implementation detail and my favorite breakfast.

-The orignal idea was something like redis but without TCP, then I realised it was possible to accomplish in a decentralized fashion by relying heavily on compare-and-swap (CAS) atomic operations and memory barriers whilst minimising copies by using shared memory for IPC.
+The orignal idea was something like redis but without TCP, then I realised it was possible to accomplish in a serverless fashion and stil be performant by relying heavily on compare-and-swap (CAS) atomic operations and memory barriers whilst minimising copies by using shared memory for IPC.